TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 Memorabilia of Laredo's Washington's Birthday Celebration, an over century old tradition.

-• La Posada Hotel (by Mike Cox, "Texas Tales" Column)
+• La Posada Hotel by Mike Cox ("Texas Tales" Column)

-"...La Posada is also one of the few hotels anywhere in the nation with two built-in museums.
+"...La Posada is one of the few hotels anywhere in the nation with two built-in museums.
 One, dedicated to the annual February birthday bash for the father of our country, has a collection of the ornate 100-pound gowns worn by various "Martha Washingtons" as well as the long coats and knee pants worn by generations of "George Washingtons."

 The other museum, located in an 1830s-vintage structure that once served as the capital of the short-lived Republic of the Rio Grande, features exhibits and artifacts related to the 250-plus-year history of Laredo."